Brief Strategies to Meet the Child Care Needs of Low-Income Parents Seeking Education and Training: Executive Summary

 This is part of the Urban Institute’s series of reports from the Bridging the Gap project, which focuses on what we know about the child care needs of parents needing education and training.

-Tags Higher education Workforce development Welfare and safety net programs Economic well-being Public service and subsidized employment programs Child care Head Start and elementary education Secondary education Job training Work-family balance Kids in context Child care and workers
+Tags Higher education Welfare and safety net programs Economic well-being Public service and subsidized employment programs Child care Employment and education Head Start and Early Head Start Secondary education Job training Work-family balance Kids in context Child care workers and early childhood teachers Children and youth